moonpi/ScratchRetroPieSimpleMenu/README.md

 ```
 5) Pray it works

-Note: I have no affliation with the makers of Phosophorous or Scratch.
+Note: I have no affliation with the makers of RetroPie, Phosophorous, QJoy, or Scratch.